 Weddings dates can only be scheduled in person with the Parish Priest and cannot be scheduled, even tentatively, over the phone or through a third party.
 We can, however, let you know over the phone whether or not a particular date is available.
 Weddings can be on any day of the week with Saturday weddings up to 1:30 pm or after 5:30 pm and Sunday weddings after 1:00 pm.
 Wedding plans can not be made until both parties are free to enter marriage according to the church law.
 Normally, the parish church is the setting for weddings in which one or both of the parties is a parish member.
 The Diocese of Fall River does not give permission for outdoor weddings.
 It is possible to conduct a wedding in a function hall or other secular building when the proposed marriage is between a Catholic and an unbaptized person.
 In rare cases, permission is given for a Catholic to marry a Protestant before a Protestant minister.

-St. Bernard Church asks that couples considering marriage meet a total of four times at the Rectory Office with the Parish Priest.
+St. Bernard Church asks that couples considering marriage meet a total of four times at the Rectory Office with the Fr Jim.

 Session One should be scheduled as soon as you have set the wedding date.
 Basic information is recorded and wedding date is tentatively scheduled.
 Thereafter, no one else can be given your time slot.
 Date changes need to be communicated immediately.
 Couples also complete the FOCCUS inventory (Facilitating Open Couple Communication, Understanding and Study) which takes about 45 - 60 minutes.

 Session Two is conducted at the rectory within four weeks of the initial meeting and the FOCCUS inventory is reviewed.